Pakistan takes radical Sunni leader off terrorist watchlist ahead of election

 The ASWJ has registered dozens of candidates to stand in poll, using another name for their party, but their candidacy has been challenged because of the group’s inclusion on the terrorist watchlist.

+However, a senior official with NACTA said the body was acting on recommendations from the Punjab government.

+“We got a recommendation from Punjab government that Ludhianvi was no more on fourth schedule and wasn’t required on watchlist, and we just removed him,” a NACTA official said .

-Hasan Askari Rizvi, the caretaker chief minister of Punjab province, confirmed the removal of the ban on Ludhianvi and said his assets would be unfrozen and he would be free to travel.
+But, Hasan Askari Rizvi, the caretaker chief minister of Punjab province, indicated that the decision came from the federal government.

 “Punjab Government is implementing decisions of Election Commission and the federal government in this regard,” Rizvi told Reuters.